vincelee888/vincelee888.github.io/_drafts/Career-Progress.md

 6/10 - good experience, but self-doubt and poor interviewing skills left me a big fish in a small pond

 # First Job After Graduation

+Discounting the data entry job I took whilst I looked for a job ("I can type fast, here's something I will be good at! 🤦), my first proper job out of university was at a small web agency in the shithole of Leigh.
+I must have only interviewed at one or two places, and must have been so relieved to have got an offer, I just took it; I even turned down an interview at a proper agency a friend at the time arranged for me!

+Thus began a string of medium fish, in a shit-strewn pond jobs in Leigh.
+This first place had countless crappy clients, won over by the sales pitch of a Nigel Farage-wannabe, and much like Brexit, was based on bullshitt, and fucking people over.